Menigedegna/Point-Pattern-Analysis/README.md

 ## Setting up the  environment

-Install jupyter and set up python and R kernel.
+Install jupyter and set up R kernel for RNA PolII Data processing python kernel for Machine_Learning_And_Pattern_Analysis_of_RNADistribution.
 ### Prerequisites

 R 3.4 and higher versions and the following packages: